dankuck/vue-easeljs/README.md

 # Pending

-We need to implement these Vue.js components:

-* Text

-We need to implement these attributes:

-* cache

-And we need to include these miscellaneous features:
+We need to include these miscellaneous features:

 * Touch

-These features will not be implemented by this team:
+There are no plans to implement these features:

 * Filters
 * BitmapText
 * Buttons
 * Complex Vector Paths
 * MovieClip
+* cache